 Yes, a pole saw is worth it.
 It helps you to prune branches of trees that you normally wouldn’t have been able to get to.
 Some even double as regular chainsaws, allowing you to cut more with fewer pounds of weight.

-Our Top Pick for a Pole Saw:
+Top Pick for a Pole Saw:

 CRAFTSMAN V20

-After a series of tests, our experts pick the Craftsman V20 as the best pole saw among all the saws we have on this list.
+After a series of tests, I pick the Craftsman V20 as the best pole saw among all the saws I have on this list.
 It has an exceptional reach of 14 feet max and 5.6 pounds of weight that offers comfort as you cut.
 In addition, you are ensured of precise cutting as it offers an angled saw blade.
 More importantly, the product comes with a 3-year warranty — something that most pole saws don’t offer.
 It definitely has the best features you could want.